 Movement Disorder Nurse Project - Goulburn Valley Health region

-Partnering with Goulburn Valley Health and the Shepparton Parkinson’s Peer Support Group, the recently completed two-year research project in the Goulburn Valley region evaluated the benefits of a movement disorder nurse in regional areas.
+In 2016 we completed a two-year research project with Goulburn Valley Health and the Shepparton Parkinson’s Peer Support Group to evaluate the benefits of a movement disorder nurse in regional areas.

 The project evaluation found the Movement Disorder Nurse model to be highly valued and responsive to the needs of the rural community.
 The service provided support for people with Parkinson’s and their carers, and had a positive impact on their quality of life and confidence in managing the condition.